arpit1991dubey/WTFExpress/README.md

 # WTFExpress
-A minimal express template to understand express in and out :)
+A minimalistic express template to understand express in and out :)